SkuldNorniern/inksac-rs/README.md

 3. **Colorful Text Output**: Enhance your terminal applications with colorful text outputs using Inksac's `ColoredString`.

-4. **True Color Support**: Inksac Supports True Color by RGB values. - HEX color codes support WIP.
+4. **True Color Support**: Inksac Supports True Color by RGB, HEX values.

 5. **Format Support**: Inksac Support Bold, Dim, Italic, Underline - More options can be added in the future.